 My book and ebook, Evolving Soulfully – Cultivating Natural Vitality, Deep Presence, Intimacy, Meaning and Purpose is available in the US at https://www.barnesandnoble.com/s/evolving%20soulfully

-In Canada the book and ebook is available at Amazon.ca and print book at Banyen Books in Vancouver.
+In Canada the book and ebook is available at https://www.barnesandnoble.com/s/evolving%20soulfully and the print book at Banyen Books in Vancouver.

 Through transformation you can learn to evolve toward manifesting greater balance, vitality, deeper passion, presence, and a sense of meaning and purpose.

 Transformation and evolution are supported by an evolving capacity to be aware and compassionate.
 This builds a therapeutic container of trust that leads to healing, deeper understanding and wisdom.
 By learning to be compassionate with ourself, we learn to be compassionate with others and our relationships deepen in intimacy.
 Through soulful guidance inner resources are identified and encouraged to unfold into your unique vocational calling for work filled with deeper meaning and purpose.

 There are essentially three domains of healing trauma that I work with, Body, Heart & Soul.

 In the Body level there may be old wounds from the past that are repeating themselves in the present.
 This causes us to have filters that block the experience of the present and the effect is to program us for a less than fulfilling future.
 We may experience old trauma in the form of excess anxiety or excess rigidity in our body.